 Not going to lie…I ate this way more than I should have whilst in Singapore recently.
 I awoke several mornings to the amazing smell of a fresh banana loaf wafting through the air.
 Not that I needed breakfast any day whilst in Singapore, it was an Eat Fest from morning till night and my day often began with a slice of this!
 And what can I say, when in Rome, (or Singapore), one must eat!

 This loaf takes no time to prepare, just a wee while to cook and it is a great way to use up fading bananas….so get into it.
-The discalimer is, you may or may not regret knowing about this recipe, as it is both dangerous and very addictive.
+The disclaimer is, you may or may not regret knowing about this recipe, as it is both dangerous and very addictive.

-- 75 g butter
+- 75 Grams butter BUY

 - 4 bananas, peeled